 Knowing an estimate of your dog's age is important for a number of reasons.
-Knowing his age will help you to provide the best care possible – from food choices to exercise options.
-It's not uncommon to ask “How old is my dog?”
-But, it is virtually impossible to get an exact answer to this question.
+Knowing how old a dog is will help you to provide the best care possible, from food choices to exercise options.
+It's not uncommon to ask, how old is my dog?
+But, it is virtually impossible to get a very precise answer to this question.

 Chances are, if you adopted your dog from a rescue or shelter, you know his approximate age.
-Veterinarians will examine the dog before adoption and make an estimated guess as to how old he is.
+Veterinarians will examine the dog before adoption and make an estimated guess as to how old the dog is.
 Still, it's not an exact science.

 Rescued pets don't usually come with a lot of information about their history.
 Knowing their age can help you decide what diet is best for them, how much exercise they will require, what type of supplements they need and how to provide proper veterinary care.